Healthy at Home – Feelings

 Healthy Selves, Community, Country, and World

-We are all feeling an incredible range of emotions this year.
-Sometimes our emotions vary from one minute to the next.
-For those of us who try to keep quiet and calm in our daily lives to reduce stress, it can feel like a losing battle these days.
+Undoubtedly, we are all feeling an incredible range of emotions this year.
+Specifically, our emotions vary from one minute to the next.
+For those of us who try to keep quiet and calm in our daily lives to reduce stress, it can feel like a losing battle these days when it comes to setting boundaries.

 This article will expand.
 There is too much to talk about, to put it all in one blog.
 The feelings of overwhelm, fear (many fears), powerlessness, empathy, anger, and confusion, can be converted to feelings of nurturing, hopefulness, and competence.

-Understanding your feelings can be very helpful.
+Understanding your feelings and setting boundaries can be very helpful for both you and in your teachings with healthy emotion coaching for your clients.
 The wheel that is available to you for free below was originally designed to “see” and communicate your feelings.
 It has six primary and secondary feelings that align with the first six.
-It can help to learn how to identify, express, generate, and even change feelings.
+For this purpose, it can help to learn how to identify, express, generate, and even change feelings.

-The idea of feeling conversion is not new and if you sit and think about it, you may remember times when you have been able to change your feelings by changing outside influences or bringing joy into your life with actions that positively impact you.
+The idea of feeling conversion is not new and if you sit and think about it, you may remember times when you have been able to change your feelings by changing outside influences or bringing joy into your life with actions that positively impact you also known as setting boundaries.

-Racism did not pop up 2 weeks ago.
+After all, racism did not pop up 2 weeks ago.
 We can’t fix it that fast either.
 It will not feel good at times, we will come up against haters and obstacles that have been in place longer than we’ve been alive.
 If we make it a daily action, just like any other daily action, eventually it becomes a habit.
-Habits create continuity of results.
-That is where we go from acceptance to change.
+As a result, Habits create continuity of results.
+That is where we go from acceptance to change, setting boundaries.

 There are some links at the bottom of the page for direction to help facilitate discussions on racism.